-9. Review of Terms of Service
+9. Review of Terms of Reference

-The Committee shall review and reassess the adequacy of these mandates at least annually, and otherwise as it deems appropriate, and recommend changes to the Board.
+The Committee shall review and reassess the adequacy of this mandate at least annually, and otherwise as it deems appropriate, and recommend changes to the Board.
 Such review shall include the evaluation of the performance of the Committee against criteria defined in the Committee and Board mandates.